MatanDan/Microservices/README.md

 This project contains microservices using the following technologies:
 * Eureka for services discovery.
 * Zuul for gateway and proxying.
-* RabbitMQ for events and messages between services.
+* Spring Cloud Streaming with RabbitMQ binder, for events and messages between services.
 * Spring Cloud Config Server for dynamic and encrypted configuration.

 ## Microservices modules: